jimjonesbr/wmss/README.md

  #### Group (Collection)

-In WMSS it is possible to add records to groups, so that specific collections can be also represented, e.g. "ULB Histotic Collection".
+In WMSS it is possible to add music scores to groups, so that specific collections can be also represented, e.g. "ULB Histotic Collection", "Baroque Works", etc.

  ```http
  http://localhost:8295/wmss?request=ListScores&source=postgres_wwu&group=1